Pay bill with credit card

 Eligibility*

-The Tangerine Money-Back Credit Card offers up to 2% in cash back rewards on 3 categories of your choice without any particular limits.
+The Tangerine Money-Back Credit Card offers up to 2% in cash back rewards on 3 categories of your choice without any particular limits if the user chooses to have their cash-back rewards deposited into a Tangerine Savings Account.

 You can choose "Recurring Bill Payments" as one of your chosen categories and earn 2% every time you pay a pre-authorized bill.

-And what makes this car even better is that it comes without an annual fee.
+What makes this card even better is that it comes without an annual fee.

-However, do you prefer a more premium credit card instead with a higher cash back rate?
+However, maybe you prefer a premium credit card instead with a higher cash back rate?

 go to Scotiabank's website